vladyslavdobychin/uran-task-2/README.md

    php artisan key:generate
    ```

-5. Configure your database in the `.env` file.
+5. For testing purposes the app is running on SQLite for simplicity, so no db setup required.

 6. Run migrations and seed the database:
    ```bash